 Retransmission of AOA message blocks is necessary to provide a reliable communications link between the aircraft and ground.
 Retransmissions are necessary because messages are not always delivered.
 On these and other occasions, the associated acknowledgment is not received at the sending station.

 The ground station (uplink) or CMU (downlink) is permitted to make several AOA retransmissions in addition to the VDL mode 2 retransmissions (see MASPS).
-See the definition of the Retransmission counters (VAC1 and VGC1) and the description of AOA retransmission timing is provided herein.
+See the definition of the transmission counters (VAC1 and VGC1) and the description of AOA retransmission timing is provided herein.

 AOA messages deemed a duplicate may contain an AOA acknowledgment in the Technical Acknowledgment field, while the original transmission may have contained a <NAK> in this field.
 The AOA receiver, either ground or aircraft, shall check the Technical Acknowledgment field in all received AOA blocks, even duplicates.